cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/pyton_matlab.txt

   $matlab

-Once the matlab IDE comes up, let us find out which verson of python is callable.
+Once the matlab IDE comes up, let us find out which version of python is callable.
 To do so please type::

    >> pyversion